Customize Consent Preferences

 Profile statusExplanation

-PendingReviewProfile or payment method request was submitted and is pending a review by Swan.
+PendingReviewProfile or payment method request or update was submitted and is pending a review by Swan.

 Next steps:

-• If the profile or payment method request doesn't meet requirements or is deemed risky by Swan, the status moves directly to Rejected.
+• If the request or update doesn't meet requirements or is deemed risky by Swan, the status moves directly to Rejected.

 • Otherwise, the status moves to Enabled.